Aging changes in skin

 - The outer part (epidermis) contains skin cells, pigment, and proteins.

-- The middle part (dermis) contains blood vessels, nerves, hair follicles, and oil glands.
+- The middle part (dermis) contains skin cells, blood vessels, nerves, hair follicles, and oil glands.
 The dermis provides nutrients to the epidermis.

 - The inner layer under the dermis (the subcutaneous layer) contains sweat glands, some hair follicles, blood vessels, and fat.